I recently ran across this critical view of “bureaucratic language” in journalism. According to the writer interviewed:

 One area where I commonly make a lot of these edits is in literature reviews, where the authors of various studies are often written in as the sentence subjects, even though they're not really characters.
 The characters are probably better conceptualized as those scientists' questions and results.
 Occasionally another author might be considered a character, if, say, an academic article is directly replicating another study's methods or is trying to extend a theory constructed by a particular scientist who is worth mentioning at length.
 But for a study that is referenced and described in just a few lines, there's no need to name the author(s), let alone put them in the all-important subject position.

-This approach is mostly about improving the clarity and readability of a text, but it can also help draw attention to the actors who might otherwise stay out of sight.
+This approach is mostly about improving the clarity and readability of a text, but it can also help draw attention to the actors who might otherwise (want to) stay out of sight.

 When I was looking for examples of other editors' websites, I found this “radical copyeditor” who writes about issues they encounter while editing.
 The description reads: